tundish/tea_and_sympathy/tas/dlg/02_elaboration.rst

 [NPC]_

-    They are doing it every day now.
+    They are texting me every day now.
 I swear to God.

 .. memory::  1
    :subject: PLAYER